-6.10 The County will use a "pay as you go" policy unless internal funding is not sufficient to meet capital needs and future citizens will realize a significant benefit from the project.
+- 6.10 The County will use voted general obligation debt to fund capital improvements, which cannot be financed from available funds.
+Every effort will be made to limit the amount of general obligationdebt. - 6.11 The County will use a "pay as you go" policy unless internal funding is not sufficient to meet capitalneeds and future citizens will realize a significant benefit from the project.